 Not enough sleep.
 Cramming in studying.
 Feeling mounting pressure.
 Sound familiar?

 College can be difficult and stress and even depression can sneak up on you.
-If you’re feeling the weight, it’s important to remember, you’re not alone.
+If you’re feeling the weight, it’s important to remember that you’re not alone.
 The stats on college students reveal an expanding crisis:

 - Nearly 1 in 3 college-age adults have experienced a recent mental, behavioral or emotional health issue

 - 8 in 10 say they experience frequent stress

 - Nearly a third have been diagnosed with anxiety

 - Roughly 1 in 4 have been diagnosed with depression

 According to the recent College Student Behavioral Health Report, 46% of college-age students self-report they or a college roommate/friend have sought help for behavioral or mental health in the past year.
 However, many admit, they aren’t sure where to turn for help or how to find and access resources.

 If you feel like you need help to reduce stress ahead of finals, here are five ideas to consider from UnitedHealthcare StudentResources: